-One of the challenges in distributed learning is that with no prior knowledge of the task and limited communication capabilities, agents must randomly search the state-action space until they accomplish the system objective and receive a reward signal to evaluate their policy.
-In highly coupled domains, however, the task cannot be accomplished unless tight coordination among the agents is established and maintained.
-This poses a great challenge to learning agents since the probability of agents simultaneously executing the right action is very low.
+One of the challenges in distributed learning is that with limited or no prior knowledge of the task and limited communication capabilities, agents must randomly search the stateaction space until they receive a reward signal to evaluate their policies.
+It is particularly more challenging in tightly coupled domains since the task cannot be accomplished unless tight coordination among the agents is established and maintained.
+Considering the huge joint state-action space of a multiagent system, the probability of agents simultaneously executing the right actions is very low.
 Thus, agents receive no feedback on their policies in large portions of the joint space.
+In such domains, it is critical to provide rewards for stepping stone actions, actions that would lead to good outcomes if joined by other agents.
 To illustrate, in the case of the exploration problem discussed in this paper, consider a scenario where three robots are required to simultaneously observe a POI.
 The robots start from random locations and should synchronize their policies to reach the POIs simultaneously.
 However, it is unlikely that randomly moving robots are able to learn this task within a reasonable amount of time since only after all three robots successfully observe a POI do they receive a reward.
 In the absence of system feedback they are not capable of evaluating any potential improvement in their policies.